jasmitamukherjee/ProjectMate/README.md

 4. Set up your MongoDB database and configure the connection string in the backend.
 5. Start the backend server: `npm start` in the `backend` directory.
 6. Start the frontend development server: `npm start` in the `frontend` directory.
-7. Access the application in your web browser at `http://localhost:3000`.
+7. Access the application in your mobile at `http://localhost:8001`.

 ## Contributing